raymondnl/firebrick3/README.md

 ASRock E350M1 Motherboard >= 1Gb DDR3 Desktop RAM (1333 or 1066)

 This version of the FIREBrick supports the loading of additional functionality, through modules.
-Modules are filesystem images and definition files whiich are digitally signed.
+Modules are filesystem images and definition files which are digitally signed.
 So that they can be verified uppon loading.

 This build needs a little more work, currently has basic working functionality.